 - Step 2: See if the drive is listed in the left sidebar, if so, choose it and press the Mount button on the top of the window to manually mount the drive.

 Fortunately, you’ll see and access the drive without difficulties.
-If this doesn’t work for you, it’s possible that your drive is damaged or corrupted.
+If this doesn’t work for you, your drive may be damaged or corrupted.
 You can perform disk repair in Disk Utility as well.

 - Step 1: Open Disk Utility and select your disk from the left.